Mattilsynet/map-tf-wasmcloud-cr/README.md

 # map-tf-wasmcloud-cr

 [map-tf-wasmcloud-cr] terraform module provisions wasmcloud and wadm instances as Google Cloud Run services.

+Both the wasmcloud and wadm service runs the otel collector as a sidecar and write to Google Cloud Platform backends (logging, metrics, traces).

 ## Open questions and observations

-- Documentation should be more clear on what is local development flow and how to work with a provided wasmcloud environment.
+- wasmCloud documentation should be more clear on what is local development flow and how to work with a provided wasmcloud environment.

 ## Todo

-- CLUSTER_SEED implications.
+- figure out CLUSTER_SEED implications.
 - secrets-nats-kv server deployment and client usage.
 - improve otel configuration
 - better way to health check a deployment of this module than to rely on otel endpoints :D